pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

 ## Part 1 - Play with directories and naming

-Do this work in your AWS instance, in the folder you cloned from GitHub (Lab 01)
+- Do this work in your AWS instance.
    - If you were unsuccessful before, meet with the TAs and / or I
 - **Useful commands for this part: `man, mkdir, cd, ls, pwd, mv`**

-1. Create a folder named `Lab02`
-2. In `Lab02`, create a directory called `DirA`
+1. Create a directory called `DirA`
-3. In `Lab02`, create a directory called `Dir B`
+2. Create a directory called `Dir B`
    - You must end up with a folder named `Dir B`
-4. How do you go into `Dir B`?
+3. How do you go into `Dir B`?
-5. Which of these uses a better naming convention, and why?
+4. Which of these uses a better naming convention, and why?
-6. Rename `Dir B` to `DirB`
+5. Rename `Dir B` to `DirB`

 ## Part 2 - Create and edit a file